silent-code98/slient-code/README.md

-- 👋 Hi, I’m @slient-code or as Adnan Amin.
+- 👋 Hi, I’m @slient-code or Adnan Amin.
-- 👀 I’m interested in front-end web development
+- 👀 I’m interested in front-end web development and I love web development.
-- 🌱 I’m currently learning html, css, javascript, php and node js.
+- 🌱 Join me on my journey.
 - 💞️ I’m looking to collaborate on front-end web development.
-- 📫 You can reach me via this email: a.silentcode@gmail.com
+- 📫 You can reach me via this email: a.silentcode@gmail.com or directly to my personal email at adnanamin.work@gmail.com

 <!---
 slient-code/slient-code is a ✨ YouTube ✨ repository because its `README.md` (this file) appears on your GitHub profile.